 Her recent representative engagements include:

-- advised Fibra UNO, Mexico's largest real estate investment trust, in connection with a $1 billion dual tranche (U.S. dollars and Mexican pesos), five-year sustainable revolving credit agreement; the unsecured revolving credit facility incorporates a sustainability-linked pricing grid that reduces the borrowing spread if certain benchmarks are achieved each year; the syndicated facility complies with the Loan Syndications and Trading Association's (LSTA) Sustainability Linked Loan Principles and is the first of its kind for a Mexican borrower such as Fibra UNO
+- advised Fibra UNO, Mexico's first and largest real estate investment trust, in connection with a $1 billion dual tranche (U.S. dollars and Mexican pesos), five-year sustainable revolving credit agreement; the unsecured revolving credit facility incorporates a sustainability-linked pricing grid that reduces the borrowing spread if certain benchmarks are achieved each year; the syndicated facility complies with the Loan Syndications and Trading Association's (LSTA) Sustainability Linked Loan Principles and is the first of its kind for a Mexican borrower such as Fibra UNO

 - advised Fibra UNO in its international offering of $1 billion in senior notes; the offering was divided into two tranches: $400 million at a rate of 4.869 percent maturing in 2030 and $600 million at a rate of 6.39 percent maturing in 2050; both were issued in accordance with Rule 144A and Regulation S under the U.S. Securities Act of 1933; this was the first 30-year tenor bond issued by a Mexican issuer